-MACS 5020 Theories and Philosophies of Conflict and Peace
+MACS 5020 - Theories of Conflict and Conflict Resolution I (3 credits)

 This course is designed to assist graduate students in creating essays, thought papers, and other pieces of writing that reach an intended audience with clarity, skillful craft, and purpose.
 It includes reading and writing assignments for an academic setting focused on interdisciplinary perspectives.
 Students will be expected to participate in class discussions and improvisational writing exercises.
 Because this is a writing course, rather than just a course about writing, there will be a workshop component to the class.
 This means that all participants will bring in copies of their work to share to develop writing speaks to others.
 At the end of this course you will be better able to recognize, in your own writings and those of others, a piece's purpose, its organizational structure, level of craft execution, authorial voice, and engagement of the audience.

 This course is a field research project that incorporates classroom knowledge and real-world settings.
 Students will demonstrate their ability to apply theory to practice and analyze situations utilizing knowledge from previous course work.
 This is a continuation of MACS 6130.
-Offered all terms.
-Prerequisites: MACS 6130
+Prerequisites: MACS 6130.